PROG2024/turtle-adventure-Nanokwok/README.md

 * `ChasingEnemy` - will try chasing the player.
 Try not to move this enemy too fast, otherwise the player will have no chance to win.
 * `FencingEnemy` - will walk around the home in a square-like pattern.
-* `???Enemy` - this last kind of enemy is to be designed and named on your own.
+* `FrontGateEnemy` - this last kind of enemy that randomly walk around the home.

 ## Submission